Gem looks to CDC and European giant Tieto to take blockchain into healthcare

 The benefits of an immutable ledger in situations where there’s been a disease outbreak seem obvious, according to Gem chief executive Micah Winkelspecht.

 The analysis is focused on disaster relief and response.
-The CDC is most interested in the ways in which environmental damage can effect population health, according to Winkelspecht.
+The CDC is most interested in the ways in which environmental damage can affect population health, according to Winkelspecht.

-Particularly, the degradation of data after it’s collected has become a problem that the CDC would like to address.
+Particularly, the degradation of data after it’s collected has become a problem the CDC would like to address.
 By putting the data in an immutable, blockchain-based ledger, it could go a long way toward ensuring data transparency and accuracy — or so the CDC’s thinking goes.

 Meanwhile, Gem’s other project with Tieto is a bit more sweeping.
 Already integral in building out Northern Europe’s healthcare system, Tieto is now hoping to establish a patient record system, based on blockchain technology provided by Gem.